stackbuilders/sb-debian-base/README.md

   - 18.04 (bionic)
   - 16.04 (xenial)

+## BREAKING CHANGES:
+ * Haskell tasks were removed from this role so `install_haskell_stack` and `install_haskell_dependencies` variables for calling haskell instalation tasks are not longer being used.

 ## How to use this role
 The current version uses Ansible flow control (when: foo is defined) to run tasks for the different stages but keeps some useful tags like to set the hostname or create the deploy folder.